By Christopher Alexander

-If the economy continues to grow at 2017’s healthy pace, the Bank will certainly raise its interest rate again.
-Interest rates have a direct correlation to economic performance.
-However, there have been rumours that, depending on how the real estate market performs this fall, the bank may hold off on further hikes until 2018.
+If the economy continues to grow at a healthy pace, the Bank will certainly raise interest rate again, as they have a direct correlation to economic performance.
+However, there have been rumours that, depending on how the real estate market performs this fall, the bank may hold off on further hikes until later this year.

 It’s tough to pinpoint the effects of the past two rate hikes on the GTA housing market, because they happened in conjunction with the fallout of Ontario’s Fair Housing Plan.
 The rest of the country has shown resilience to past rate hikes, so if they rise another quarter point I don’t see it having much impact.
 Even with rates rising 0.75 per cent over this year, Canadians would still be in very affordable territory with ample buying power.